wenbobao/PPiOS-Rename/README.md

 The resulting dSYM file can be uploaded to e.g. HockeyApp.

+dSYMs use a binary format that must be interpreted correctly by `llvm-dsymutil`.
+Thus the version of `llvm-dsymutil` from *PPiOS-ControlFlow* must match the major version of Xcode used to produce the dSYMs.
+For example, `llvm-dsymutil` from *PPiOS-ControlFlow* version 2.5 can only be used with Xcode 8, the latest version of Xcode supported by this version of *PPiOS-ControlFlow*.

+Until Xcode 9 is supported by *PPiOS-ControlFlow*, dSYM translation is unavailable for apps or libraries built with Xcode 9.

 > DEVELOPER NOTE: The original `--translate-dsym` logic did not work properly with small symbol names nor when the obfuscated names were a different size than the originals.
-It has been replaced by a feature in PPiOS-ControlFlow.
+It has been replaced by a feature in *PPiOS-ControlFlow*.

 ### Analyzing Dynamic Frameworks